nvkelso/thematic-carto-tools/README.md

 # Coda

-Inspired by a fall 2011 workshop held at Stamen about future of Carto / Cascadenik CSS style map rendering in Mapnik.
+Inspired by a fall 2011 workshop held at Stamen about future of Carto and Cascadenik CSS style map rendering in Mapnik & etc.